 The Sydney 1:100,000 Geological Sheet 9130 (NSW Dept. Mineral Resources, 1983) indicates that the site is underlain by the middle Triassic Age Newport Formation of the upper Narrabeen Group (Rnn).
-However, ground conditions encountered during our testing are more consistent with Quaternary Age silty to peaty quartz sand, silt and clay with ferruginous and humic cementation in places and common shell layers (Qha).
+However, ground condition encountered during our testing, and previous testing carried out by others, are more consistent with Quaternary Age silty to peaty quartz sand, silt and clay with ferruginous and humic cementation in places and common shell layers (Qha).
 The Quaternary sediments overly the Narrabeen Group Newport Formation geology (Rnn), consisting of interbedded laminite, shale, and quartz to lithic-quartz sandstones.
-Depth to Narrabeen Group bedrock is currently unknown.
+Depth to Narrabeen group rocks is currently unknown.

-The upper soil profile consists of uncontrolled fill (O & A Horizons) with sands & clays (B Horizon) overlying weathered bedrock (C Horizon), which was not encountered in our testing.
+The upper soil profile consists of shallow sandy top soils (O & A Horizons), sand and clay (B Horizon) overlying weathered bedrock (C Horizon), which was not encountered in our testing..